Outgoing people with anxious minds face havoc misunderstandings for which they have to struggle a lot.

-People often hold certain bias about anxious people.
+People often hold certain biases about anxious people.
 They believe that anxious people can’t be outgoing, straightforward or social and vice versa.
 This increases the growing chances of misunderstanding around anxious people.

-Our anxiety is a contrast to our big, bold personalities.
+Anxiety is a contrast to their big, bold personalities.
 Strangers would never guess it.
 We never know when to fight or flight, and our self-angst is maxed out.

 We are often the life of the party but can also be mind-numbingly introspective, questioning everything and anything happening around us.
-We can be dancing away our stress but could be observant about the other people in the party too.
+We can be dancing away from our stress but could be observant about the other people at the party too.

 Here are the 11 struggles of having an outgoing personality but an anxious mind: